Population history of West Africa: Ancient DNA

 Two naturally mummified women from the Middle Pastoral Period of the Central Sahara carried basal haplogroup N.

 Y-Chromosomal DNA

+Eight male individuals from Guinea Bissau, two male individuals from Niger, one male individual from Mali, and one male individual from Cabo Verde carried haplogroup A1a.

 As a result of haplogroup D0, a basal branch of haplogroup DE, being found in three Nigerian men, it may be the case that haplogroup DE, as well as its sublineages D0 and E, originated in Africa.

 As of 19,000 years ago, Africans, bearing haplogroup E1b1a-V38, likely traversed across the Sahara, from east to west.
 E1b1a1-M2 likely originated in West Africa or Central Africa.

 Mitochondrial DNA

 Around 18,000 BP, Mende people, along with Gambian peoples, grew in population size.

 In 15,000 BP, Niger-Congo speakers may have migrated from the Sahelian region of West Africa, along the Senegal River, and introduced L2a1 into North Africa, resulting in modern Mauritanian peoples and Berbers of Tunisia inheriting it.

 Between 11,000 BP and 10,000 BP, Yoruba people and Esan people grew in population size.

 As early as 11,000 years ago, Sub-Saharan West Africans, bearing macrohaplogroup L (e.g., L1b1a11, L1b1a6a, L1b1a8, L1b1a9a1, L2a1k, L3d1b1a), may have migrated through North Africa and into Europe, mostly into southern Europe (e.g., Iberia).